Paymentshield/api-docs/source/includes/_document.md

 }
 ```

+To get the documents list by QuoteRequestId, make a GET request to `/Documents/{QuoteRequestId}`, like `/Documents/4812345`.

+A quote request has many quotes.
+To get the documents for an individual quote, make a GET request to `/Documents/?quoteId={QuoteId}` where the `QuoteId` is the long GUID of a quote, like `/Documents/?quoteId=ebff7102-0fb7-4856-b8ae-caf208834bdf`

 ### Response fields

 Like all other response types from our API, there will be `StatusCode` and `Messages` array at the top of the response.